Gkicks/milestone-project-heritage-housing-issues/README.md

     * The data used will be downloaded from [Kaggle](https://www.kaggle.com/datasets/codeinstitute/housing-prices-data)
     * I will use conventional data analysis used to investigate how house attributes are correlated with the sale prices
     * Correlation and PPS study to be completed - Spearman, Pearson and Predictive Power Score (PPS).
 There will be a visual representation of these using heatmaps
-    * A scatterplot to be used to visulise the impact of the most correlated variables agains sale price
+    * A scatterplot to be used to visulise the impact of the most correlated variables against sale price
 * Business requirement 2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.
     * The data suggests a regressor where the target is the sale price
     * I will use feature engineering to compare transfomations